-This is our 4th in a series of newsletters digging deeper into Dann’s Principles of Management, the nine principles I developed over 30 years ago, and still find relevant today.
-To review the original list, read our introductory newsletter.
-You will find links at the bottom of this newsletter for full descriptions of the other eight principles.
+This is our 4th in a series of posts digging deeper into Dann’s Principles of Management, the nine principles I developed over 30 years ago, and still find relevant today.
+To review the original list, read our introductory post.
+You will find links at the bottom of this post for full descriptions of the other eight principles.

 Working to the least common denominator